jyounes23/Data-Product-KitJyou/opensearch_ssl_issues.md

 ### **Error Message Example:**
 ![alt text](<Curl_error (1).jpg>)

-**Step 1: Open the Ingest.py file**
+**Instructions:**
+- Enter the create_client.py
-- Within the files head down to line 47
+- Within the file head down to line 30
-    - comment out the lines 47-51
+    - comment out the lines 34 -38
     - Add `connection_class=RequestsHttpConnection` within the parentheses of the opensearch client
         - Make sure to import RequestsHttpConnection from opensearchpy at the top of the file

-**Step 2: Open the query.py file**
-- Do the same as step 1 but for lines 20-24

 ### Result: This should now allow you to use opensearch without any SSL issues